Mothproofing you textiles: 2 do’s and don’ts

 No dangerous chemicals it is.
 But we never said you should not use chemicals at all.
 Permethrin, for example, is a very effective mothproofing insecticide that kills moth larvae and other insects, but it is safe to people and animals.
 The moth larvae eat the permethrin, which attacks their nerve system and causes them to die almost instantly.
 As people and animals (apart from cats) possess an enzyme that breaks down the permethrin right after it enters their body, they are not affected by its toxicity.

 #2.
 Don’t: wait too long

 Moths release 40 to 50 eggs, that hatch within 4 to 21 days.
 As soon as they are born, the larvae start eating the woollen textiles, a phase that may take up to six months (or longer!).
 You can imagine the impact one grown moth can have on your products when you do not take precautions.
 Therefore, do not wait until you find moth holes in your textiles, as you will be too late.
 Besides, you could not check every single product for moth larvae and then use chemicals on them anyway; it would be a fulltime job and very much ineffective.

 #2.
 Do: impregnate your textiles

-Once you found your moth repellent, use it as a finisher on all your textiles.
+Once you found your moth proof agent, use it as a finish on all your textiles.
 By mothproofing everything you have, you make sure you deliver products that are 100% hole and moth free.
 An added benefit is that permethrin impregnated products stay free from moth holes long after they have been sold.
 Wherever your products are, moth larvae that eat permethrin impregnated textiles will not last another five minutes.
 Your customers are protected against moth larvae and moth holes, while you are set apart from your competition.